Combat Jackets

 Invader Gear, Clawgear and Helikon-Tex offer consistent quality, each with a different focus on fit and materials.

-With the Combat Jackets from our range, you’re choosing a combination of durability, comfort and functionality, tailored to your needs.
+With the Combat Jackets from our range, you’re choosing a combination of durability, comfort and functionality, designed for intense gameplay, outdoor use and prolonged wear and tear.

 - Free shipping from €99 (NL and BE)